Burial costs in Australia: a peaceful cemetery among gum trees at dawn

 Headstone costs are separate from both the funeral director and the cemetery plot fees.
 The monumental mason invoices the family directly, usually months after the funeral (many cemeteries require a settling period of 6 to 12 months before a headstone can be installed).

-Prices range from around $2,000 for a simple flat plaque or desk headstone to $10,000+ for a full upright monument.
+Prices typically range from around $2,000 for a simple flat plaque or desk headstone to $10,000 or more for a full upright monument, based on publicly listed monumental mason pricing reviewed in June 2026.
 Cemeteries have specific regulations about headstone size, material, colour, and inscription content.

 This is not a cost that appears on the funeral invoice, but it is a cost families should budget for when choosing burial over cremation.